-A. Who May Appear Generally.
-Except when a limited appearance is permitted by the Court, only members of the bar of this Court may appear as attorneys in the Courts of this District.
-Attorneys residing and practicing within this District are expected to be members of the bar of this Court.
+(a) Who May Appear Generally.
+Except when an appearance pro hac vice is permitted by the Court, only members of the bar of this Court may appear as attorneys before thise in the Courts of this District.
+Attorneys residing within this district and practicing before this Court within this District are expected to be members of the bar of this Court.